The History of General Practice in Australia

 1855 - The NSW Medical Registration Act required applicants to the Medical Register to have at least three years study.

-1856 - The Australian Medical Journal commences and runs until 1914.
+1856 - The Australian Medical Journal re-commences in Melbourne and runs until 1914.

 1857 - The Sisters of Charity opened St Vincent's Hospital in Sydney

 1857 - Certification of death becomes a requirement in NSW/.